 In 2023, both husband and wife were awarded the title of Traditional Craft Village Artisan, a worthy recognition for their contributions and dedication to Bat Trang craft village.

-The journey of Nguyen Van Loi and his wife Nguyen Thi Minh Chau is a story of perseverance, passion and the ability to overcome challenges.
+The journey of Nguyen Van Loi and his wife Nguyen Thi Minh Chau is a story of perseverance, passion and the courage to overcome challenges.
 He has contributed to bringing Bat Trang pottery closer to the public and affirming the position of the traditional craft village in the new era.

-After many years of painstaking experimentation, Nguyen Van Loi found the right formula to help Raku pottery withstand thermal shock while still maintaining its magical beauty.
+After many years of painstaking experimentation, Nguyen Van Loi has found the right formula to help Raku pottery withstand thermal shock while still maintaining its magical beauty.
 He shared: “On the first day of research, the products often broke when fired at high temperatures.
-But I did not give up, because I knew that in failure, there is always opportunity.”
+But I did not give up, because I know that in failure, there is always opportunity.”

 “

 Raku is not just a pottery technique, but also contains a deep philosophical and aesthetic spirit.
-Raku originated in Japan and is used in tea ceremonies, where simplicity, nature and tranquility are emphasized.
+Raku originated in Japan and is used in tea ceremonies, where simplicity, naturalness and tranquility are emphasized.
 Each Raku product carries within it the spirit of acceptance and feeling the beauty in imperfection.

-The above characteristics have created the charm and uniqueness of Raku ceramic glaze, captivating the hearts of art lovers and those who appreciate natural, rustic beauty.
+The above characteristics have created the appeal and uniqueness of Raku ceramic glaze, captivating the hearts of art lovers and those who appreciate natural, rustic beauty.
 The artisan couple Nguyen Van Loi and Pham Minh Chau have succeeded in bringing this glaze closer to the public while maintaining and developing the traditional values of Bat Trang ceramic village.

 For that reason, the combination of traditional core values with a new breeze has conquered demanding markets such as the Netherlands, England, and Canada.